Sweat & Toil

 "The work is wholesome, being carried out in the open air, and is not laborious if not too long endured"

 The average working day was 12 hours and Sunday was the only day off.
 Young boys and girls, as well as women, were used in various parts of the iron making process.
 Jobs carried out included working on the pit banks, cleaning and carrying ironstone, preparing coal to be burnt into coke, filling boxes with coke and taking them to the furnaces, carrying water in barrows, opening the furnace doors, removing hot cinders and slag from the furnace and taking it to the cinder tips, fetching and carrying tools and driving loaded horses and wagons.
 Work for boys included working in the wrought ironworks as a puddler or a hammer man, or working in the rolling mills.
-This work required more strength; it was also dangerous because the metal was red hot.
+This work required more strength, it was also dangerous because the metal was red hot.
 At the foundry, boys would be employed to assist the moulders and pattern makers.

 However hard the work was, it has to be remembered that children worked because they had to.
 Without their additional income the family could not survive.
 It was only when working men were given a living wage that families could afford to allow children to go to school.
 Children were also expected to grow up much sooner and this continued until into the Twentieth Century.
-A hundred years ago free schooling was available to all and young children no longer went out to work, but for many, working life would still start at an early age and by the age of 12 many children would have started work.
+A hundred years ago free schooling was available to all and young children no longer went out to work, but for many working life would still start at an early age and by 12 many children would have started work.

 Death and Disease